 Some months ago, I needed to look at an old work on Indian birds - Illustrations of Indian Ornithology printed in 1847 at Madras.
 It was privately published by Dr Thomas Caverhill Jerdon who is most famously associated with Jerdon's Courser.
 Being privately published meant that very few copies of the book were printed.
 If any are left in Indian collections, they are most likely in a bad state if not vandalized and sold off to collectors and in any case these are inaccessible to ordinary citizens interested in researching them.
 This work included paintings made by Indian artists.
 In An Indian Olio (1888), Lt-Gen. E F Burton (page 61) mentions that Jerdon hired native artists at Trichinopoly and taught them to produce natural history illustrations.
 These artists traditionally painted on talc (actually mica which came from Bihar and Bengal) and rice paper, making portraits of local chiefs and royalty.
 For samples of these mica paintings from Trichinopoly see here and here.
 The author noted further that :

 Under Dr. Jerdon's teaching these people became apt in faithful and laborious representations of the feathered tribes, and attained a really high pitch of excellence.
 With true Hindoo patience, every feather - nay, every vane and cirrus of each feather - was separately and truly shown; the pictured bird was a laboured and exact presentment of the bird itself.
 These were painted on rice paper or on sheets of talc.These comments made me want to see these paintings badly.
 The Biodiversity Heritage Library is an incredible project.
-In spite of being an enormous project, they have a place to make requests and I made one.
+Despite being an enormous project, they have a place where the lay public can make requests and I made one.
 A few days ago, I noticed that the Library had scanned this work and it was all suddenly accessible.
 Some of the plates are signed by C V Kistnarajoo while several others appear to have been redone in London.
 Jerdon however noted that all the originals were made by "natives".

-described the species under the name of Ixos fisquetti, again not finding mention in any taxonomic work.
+described the species under the name of Ixos fisquetti, again a name missed in taxonomic works.
 Burton's description of the paintings needs to be interpreted on the basis of the styles of the time and the technology used for printing.
 These pictures, at least the lithographs, are not very spectacular by modern standards or even by the later standards set by Keulemans, Smit and Wolf.
 But I am impressed by how well the shades of blue have been retained since 1847.
 The images shown here are digitally enhanced and include white level corrections and increased contrast.

 My choice for the best of Kistnarajoo's work would be for the Blue-winged Parakeet Psittacula columboides - which makes use of a range of blue shades.